 The Schengen Agreement consists of 24 EU countries, including EEA members and Norway.
 This means that within the countries that are part of this agreement, you do not need to show your passport whilst moving around.
 The UK is not yet a full member, meaning that you will need to display your passport upon entering the Schengen area.
 However, once you are inside you are free to travel between the states without having to go through passport controls or customs checks, making immigration procedures fast and easy.

 Although we have the famous Oxford Street here for shopping, this does not stop the British from going abroad to shop.
-Competition generated by the EU free market has meant that quality of goods has increased, whilst prices have decreased.
+Competition generated by the EU free market has meant that quality of goods, like disposable vapes, has increased, whilst prices have decreased.
 Evidently, this is good news for customers.
 As long as you are shopping for your personal use, EU citizens can shop in any other Member State without having to pay additional tax.
 You also have full consumer rights when shopping outside the UK, thanks to safeguards introduced by the EU.

 The EU instructs Member States to apply harsh penalties on anyone engaged in counterfeiting and piracy.
 This form of organised crime, if not controlled, may be a huge threat to the health and safety of UK citizens through the production of fake toys, cosmetics, spare car parts, medicines, food and drinks.